simonwardjones/simonwardjones.co.uk/content/posts/thompson_sampling.md

 ### Thompson sampling simulation

 To take this example further let's run a simulation where somehow we actually know the true click through rate for each algorithm.
-We can then compare the performance of Thompson sampling to greedy sampling or a classic A/B test.

-Let's say that the click through rate for each algorithm is as follows:
- - Algorithm A: 0.1 or 10% of users click
- - Algorithm B: 0.2 or 20% of users click
- - Algorithm C (the control): 0.3 or 17% of users click

-We can simulate the performance of Thompson sampling.
 Select the True CTR for each algorithm and then simulate the process of Thompson sampling.

 {{< thompson_sampling >}}